pmisteliac/devenv/README.md

 ## Importing into IntelliJ IDEA

 Import the project as a Gradle project.
 See [Importing a project from a Gradle model](https://www.jetbrains.com/help/idea/gradle.html#gradle_import).
+In the wizard, at _Group modules_, choose: _Using explicit module groups_, and use a local installation of Gradle 5.4.1 or newer.

 When new repositories are cloned, refresh all Gradle projects.
 See [Refreshing a linked Gradle project](https://www.jetbrains.com/help/idea/gradle.html#gradle_refresh_project).